mahnve/sinor/README.md

 ## Convert Mustache files

-Sinor can convert Mustache files into HTML - and passes the standard metadata described above into the templates.
+Sinor can convert Mustache files into HTML - and passes the standard meta data described above into the templates.

 ## sinor.toml Config